 Abandon a gift in a Will to keep the pension?

 The Financial Planner carefully structures Mary’s affairs.
-Mary receives a $1 pension and a Concession Card.
-But then, Mary’s mother dies.
+Mary receives a $1 pension and the much sought-after Concession Card.

 Mum’s Will leaves everything to Mary.
 The inheritance costs Mary her $1 pension and Concession Card.
 Mary has money from her superannuation.
 She does not want the inheritance.
 Mary desperately renounces the gifts under the Will.
 Mary’s children get the inheritance instead.